commandosqueak/HomeLab/Diary/Homelab Diary.md

 - Optional: import old VMware lab VMs later (via `qm importdisk`/conversion), when RAM allows.
 - Documentation tidy-up (folders for “Runbooks”, “Reference”, “Recovery”).

+## 📅 Thursday 9 Oct 2025 — Daily Log

+**Focus:** Hardware and camera troubleshooting while away
+**Mood:** Tired but content — missing Ruby and ready for home
+**Highlights:**
+- Checked in remotely on Blink cameras; confirmed indoor cams don’t use sync modules to avoid motion triggers.
+- Troubleshot **cat cam** issues — power cycles didn’t help, decided on a factory reset when home.
+- Planned potential switch from Blink to a **Frigate-compatible system** for better integration with HomeLab.
+- Discussed adding this as part of **Phase 2** of the HomeLab build.
+- Ended the night early, ready to head home the next day.

+**Notes / Reflections:**
+Good thinking about consolidating camera infrastructure under Frigate later — fewer cloud dependencies.
+Missing Ruby a lot tonight but looking forward to cuddles and sleep.

+---

+## 📅 Saturday 11 Oct 2025 — Daily Log

+**Focus:** Static IP audit and pre-cutover network prep
+**Mood:** Sleepy start, but productive once moving
+**Morning:**
+- Delivery between **08:30–10:30** (injections), chilled in bed with YouTube.
+- Reviewed Homelab IP plan and confirmed using **192.168.8.0/24** for Phase 1.
+- Planned **Phase 2 VLANs** to move to `10.x.x.x/24` ranges later.

+**Late Morning → Afternoon (10:30–14:00):**
+- Created complete static IP allocation plan in Markdown (`LAN_Address_Plan_192.168.8.0-24.md`) with tags and device mapping.
+- Included all current services: OPNsense, Proxmox, Pi-hole, Portainer, Kuma, HomeBox, Linkding, Heimdall, DuckDNS, Ollama, Vaultwarden, Plex, Ansible, phpIPAM, and home automation stack.
+- Documented reserved DHCP and IoT ranges.
+- Prepped everything for Sunday’s migration so that all devices can be mapped 1:1 back to the old router if needed.

+**Evening:**
+- Pain levels higher, so winding down early with meds, blanket, and SVU.
+- Pushed updates to repo once notes and IP plan are committed.

+**Notes / Reflections:**
+Solid day of groundwork.
+The detailed address map will make tomorrow’s OPNsense + Pi-hole migration painless.
+Excellent prep and documentation habits paying off.